 Many people treat ERP like another piece of software.
 But it’s more than that.
 It changes how decisions are made, how work is tracked, and how people interact across departments.

 That’s why training should not be seen as a one-time event.
 It should be part of how your company runs.
-New hires should get ERP training during onboarding.
+Incorporate ERP certification into the standard Employee Onboarding Protocol to ensure long-term consistency.
 Teams should review new features every few months.
 And department heads should encourage people to use the system correctly.

 If training is treated like a box to check, it won’t stick.
 But if it’s part of daily life, the system becomes second nature.

 You’re not just teaching people how to use new software.
-You’re helping them build new habits, change how they think about their work, and shift the way they share information.
+You’re facilitate behavioral change to minimize Process Deviation and ensure data integrity, change how they think about their work, and shift the way they share information.

 That takes patience.
 It takes clear, focused training.
 And it takes a system that’s built to support your teams, not frustrate them.